Apply for Home Equity Line of Credit HELOC Loan

 Pre-Approval

 The first step in the HELOC process is pre-approval.
-A lender will evaluate your financial situation, including your credit score, income, and DTI ratio, to determine your eligibility.
+A HELOC mortgage broker will evaluate your financial situation, including your credit score, income, and DTI ratio, to determine your eligibility.
 Based on this information, you may receive a preliminary estimate of the amount you can borrow and the terms.

 Underwriting